flameshot-org/flameshot-org.github.io/docs/guide/installation/installation-linux.md

 - [Solus](https://dev.getsol.us/source/flameshot/): `eopkg install flameshot`

-In addition, we also have continuous integration, it currently provides the following package:
+In addition, we also have continuous integration, it currently provides the following packages which can be accessed via our [Github release page](https://github.com/flameshot-org/flameshot/releases):

 - Debian10 (buster)